ojkey/master/vaadinWidgets/webcamjs/README.md

 ## API

-VaadinWidgets JavaDoc is available online at <...>
+WebCamJS JavaDoc is available online at <...>